renovatebot/renovate/docs/usage/configuration-options.md

 The config file name in the base branch must be the same as in the default branch and cannot be `package.json`.
 This scenario may be useful for testing the config changes in base branches instantly.

+**Known Limitation**: Base branch config will override any other config that has been processed.

 ## userStrings

 When a PR is closed, Renovate posts a comment to let users know that future updates will be ignored.